aiprit/GameMaker_RED/Design/DESIGN.md

 A major design decision is to implement actions directly as Groovy scripts, and to write the Groovy script that the action consists of to the XML.
 No alternative design was proposed, but an underlying assumption of the whole design is that everything that needs to be done in the game can be represented in Groovy scripts executed on events on an object.
 Considerations include whether we should implement a parent-child hierarchy in the Authoring Environment and how that would best be implemented in the Engine.
 The current decision is to not implement it in our actual code, but to include it in our spec if we decide it is something we want to include later.
 Considerations from the game engine specifically include how events should be stored and monitored and read into the loop.
 On the one hand, to close the class the types of events should be read in from an external file.
 On the other hand, implementing an interface into all of the different types of events proves to be a challenging thing to do given the different types of accesses needed by different types of objects.
 Another consideration includes the way that the data being written to the XML is being stored by both the authoring environment and the engine.
 Because there is only one type of data object, both places have data stored that they don’t necessarily need access to.
-Yet this keeps our design flexible and ensures that any GameObject can be read in by both the authoring environment and the game engine.
+Yet this keeps our design flexible and ensures that any DataGame can be read in by both the authoring environment and the game engine.
 Yet another consideration is to present the game player as the frontend to the game engine instead of the front end of the choosing between editing and playing games as well as the game front end.
 Because of this, our design currently has no data stored to a specific “Player” but instead writes all saved data (XML, games in progress) to either the XML that the game was read from, or creates a new file to record the data from the game in progress and includes it in the game folder containing all of the other files.

 ###Team Responsibilities